MIT TRUST::DATA CONSORTIUM

 Technical Director: Thomas Hardjono

-Thomas Hardjono is the CTO of Connection Science and Engineering.
-He leads technical projects and initiatives around identity, security and data privacy, and engages industry partners and sponsors on these fronts.
-He is also the technical director for the Internet Trust Consortium under MIT Connection Science that implements open source software based on cutting edge research at MIT.
-The consortium embodies the MIT philosophy of giving back to the community.
+Thomas Hardjono is the CTO of MIT Connection Science and Engineering.
+He leads technical projects and initiatives around identity, security and privacy in emerging technologies such as IoT, smart contracts and blockchain systems, and engages industry partners and sponsors on these fronts.